ibm-cloud-docs/vpc/snapshots_vpc_create.md

 # Creating snapshots
 {: #snapshots-vpc-create}

 With the UI, CLI, or API, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
-You can create a snapshot of a boot or data volume.
+You can create a snapshot of a boot or a data volume.
+If the volume is not attached to a server instance, you cannot create a snapshot of it.
 {: shortdesc}

 Before you take a snapshot, make sure that all cached data is present on disk, especially when you're taking a snapshot of instances with Windows and Linux&reg; operating systems.
 For example, on Linux&reg; operating systems, run the `sync` command to force an immediate write of all cached data to disk.